 - Select both tick boxes and click Save.

 - Enter a name for the file that will be created.

 - Save the file.
 A new file will be created automatically in the same location as the original file.

 - Upload the new file to YouTube.

-- Wait for the video to process.
-This may take up to an hour during which the video may render incorrectly.
+- Wait for the video to process, which can take up to an hour.
+During processing, the video may render incorrectly.

 Recommended specifications for VR video on YouTube

 The recommended Jump specs for 3D-360 over-under on YouTube:

 - Resolution: 5120 x 5120 and up to 8192 x 8192 (if under 5K, use the maximum possible resolution)